 “My father demanded one thing – run, and eat, like a horse”

 He talked a lot about playing in the final of the European Championship in 1968, when Yugoslavia lost to Italy.
 He told me that when he came back from Rome after the tournament, there were 10,000 people waiting to welcome him home, shouting his name.
 He and his teammates were proud of what they had done, of coming so close to winning gold.
 He said he hoped that, one day, I could feel that.

 My father was a defender.
-He played as a sweeper, read the game well from the back, passed with great precision into midfield.
-I was more of an attacking player, more creative.
-I liked to join up the attack, overtake players.
+He played as a sweeper, read the game well from the back, and passed with great precision into midfield.
+I was more of an attacking player; more creative.
+I liked to join up the attack; overtake players.
 He didn’t talk much about my position, though.
 He only demanded one thing from me.

 “Son, run like a horse on the pitch, and eat like a horse off it.”